-A practical guide to the different types of approaches to social media posting:
+A practical guide to different approaches to social media posting:

-The instant reply: ensuring a comment is addressed immediately, in real time, with a full explanation to the concerned posting: this can help a negative posting not to spiral out of control.
+The instant reply: ensuring a comment is addressed immediately, in real time.

-The promotion of the company via positive PR and good news: a good effective, useful tool for publicizing the company narrative and news
+The promotion of the company via positive PR and good news

 The CEO commenting on the business: a good use of senior management being involved and visible